mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void ReadRange([AdgDataSet ds](/reference/datagate/datagate-client/adg-data-set.html), [RangeMode mode](/reference/datagate/datagate-common/range-mode.html), [LockRequest lr](/reference/datagate/datagate-common/lock-request.html), [AdgKeyTable firstKey](/reference/datagate/datagate-client/adg-key-table.html), [RangeFirst rangeFirst](/reference/datagate/datagate-common/range-first.html), [AdgKeyTable lastKey](/reference/datagate/datagate-client/adg-key-table.html), [RangeLast rangeLast](/reference/datagate/datagate-common/range-last.html))

 Reads a range of records from the file that the FileAdapter is working with using the specified keys.

+#### Remarks
+The ReadRange method is used to read a range of records from the file that the FileAdapter is working with using the specified keys.
+It first checks if the provided AdgDataSet is null.
+If it is, it throws an ArgumentNullException.
+It then calls the ReadRange method of the FileData object of the FileAdapter, passing the provided AdgDataSet, RangeMode, LockRequest, AdgKeyTables, and RangeFirst and RangeLast values.
+The ReadRange method of the FileData object reads the range of records from the file and fills the AdgDataSet with the data from the records.
+The AdgDataSet should be empty before calling this method.
+The structure of the AdgDataSet should match the structure of the file that the FileAdapter is working with.

 ```cs
 void ReadRange(AdgDataSet ds, RangeMode mode, LockRequest lr, AdgKeyTable firstKey, RangeFirst rangeFirst, AdgKeyTable lastKey, RangeLast rangeLast)